Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse

-For sufficiently long evolution times ($t>300$), these oscillating density humps increase in amplitude and gradually fade away, as a result of the prominent interference processes caused by the miscible nature of the bosonic mixture, as can be seen in the inset of Fig. \ref{Fig:Density_1p4_0p6_2} (c).
-To further support our argument regarding the character of these structures, we employ the known DB soliton waveforms [Eqs. \eqref{solitons1}, \eqref{solitons2}], denoted by dashed green lines in Figs. \ref{Fig:Snapshots_2} (g), (h).
-As already mentioned, however, there are excitations on top of $\rho^{(1),B}(x;t)$, which render the fitting of the bright soliton waveform not so accurate.
-Regarding the bath, the spatiotemporal evolution of its phase [inset of Fig. \ref{Fig:Density_1p4_0p6_2} (a)] displays phase jumps at the positions of the density dips.
-These jumps being multiples or less than $\pi$, are of course indicative of the presence of moving dark (i.e. gray) solitons \cite{Yan,Lia2,PanosB}.
-Moreover, the oscillation period of the DB structures that we obtain for $\Omega=1$ is $T^{osc}=112.4$, whereas the theoretical prediction yields $T^{DB}=108.7154$ \cite{Busch,Yan}.
-This discrepancy is predominantly attributed to the interactions among the solitons and the background excitations of the impurities \cite{PanosB}.
+For sufficiently long evolution times ($t>300$), these oscillating density humps increase in amplitude and gradually fade away, as a result of the prominent interference processes caused by the miscible nature of the bosonic mixture, as can be seen in Fig. \ref{Fig:Density_1p4_0p6_2} (b).